Navigating Cuba – and Washington

 All agreed about the challenges of preserving Cuba’s extraordinary environmental achievements while ushering a new era of American engagement.
 Fundamental to Ocean Passages is mutually respectful dialogue about our shared maritime heritage with Cuba – and how that helps overcome political obstacles that have plagued relations for nearly six decades.

-Living and learning on the ship is a life-changing adventure, but there’s also the second half of our motto: Adventure with Purpose.
+Living and learning on the ship is a life-changing adventure, but there’s more to our program than just sailing aboard a Tall Ship.
 Our DC gathering of Congressional and Cuban officials, Cuba scholars and marine environmental experts, together with crew and students, was another step toward mutual understanding – in our own country as well as in Cuban waters.

 To keep the sea stories going, the Harvey Gamage will now call on Washington twice a year, with each Maine-Cuba passage.
 We look forward to her return this October for the grand opening of The Wharf – and for many years to come.